xwiki-contrib/packaging-archlinux/README.md

 This project provides native packages for Archlinux :

 - xwiki-enterprise : install xwiki-enterprise on tomcat and hsqldb
-- xwiki-manager : install xwiki-manager on tomcat and hsqldb

 ## How to install